Once you know the beekeeping words, the rest is easy

 nematicide: a chemical designed to kill roundworms

-neonicotinoid: a class of insecticides which act on the central nervous system of insects and are chemically similar to nicotine
+neonicotinoid: a class of insecticides that act on the central nervous system of insects and are chemically similar to nicotine

 Nosema apis: a microsporidian parasite of honey bees that lives in the intestines and destroys the epithelial cells of the midgut.
 It affects honey bee nutrition and shortens the life of worker bees.